Our approach to penetration testing

 Each test report contains sufficient detail to allow clients to not only reproduce the vulnerabilities, but also the detailed steps and references to correctly fix the issues.
 In addition, we place great emphasis on post-test support and our consultants will be available during remediation efforts to advise and provide support where needed.

 We don’t provide certificates of testing and believe there is a danger in doing so.
 However, we do understand that you may be approached by existing or prospective clients asking for proof of testing as part of any due diligence or security related requirements.
-If this is the case, we can provide a ‘letter of opinion’ which can provide assurances that the applications and services under review have been tested in accordance with industry standards and by an experienced consultant.
+If this is the case, we can provide documentation which provides assurances that the applications and services under review have been tested in accordance with industry standards and by an experienced consultant.

 Want to find out more about our penetration testing services?
 Our team are on hand to provide you with the information and support you need.
 Please fill out the form below and one of our team will be in touch shortly.